 2) Focus on the skills listed in job descriptions

-When figuring out which transferable skills to highlight on your resume, look for skills mentioned in the job descriptions of your desired positions.
+To find which transferable skills to highlight on your resume, check the job descriptions of your desired positions.
+Look for skills mentioned there.

 For example, if the job description mentions that the ideal candidate should be “detail-oriented,” and “have excellent time management skills,” you should mention examples of times when you have demonstrated both of these skills in your previous experiences.